ORI-Muchim/BEGANSing/README.md

 ```

 # Prepare Dataset
 Inside the cloned folder, there is a folder called `./test_datasets`.
 You can put the MIDI file and text file in it according to the format.
 MIDI and text should be arranged in the same number unconditionally.
-As an example, I will provide GFRIEND's "Running Through Time" MIDI and text.
+As an example, I will provide GFRIEND's "Rough" MIDI and text.
 And for the dataset to change the voice from the generated vocals, you can create a folder with the speaker's name in the `./datasets` folder and put voice data for Retrieval Voice Conversion (RVC) in it.
 The following shows the ./datasets format.

 ```
 BEGANSing